55th Infantry Division "Savona"

 The 55th Infantry Division "Savona" (55ª Divisione di fanteria "Savona") was an infantry division of the Royal Italian Army during World War II.
-It was formed in April 1939 in Salerno and named after the city of Savona.
+It was formed on 27 April 1939 in Salerno and named after the city of Savona.
 Its men were drafted from Naples, Salerno and the surrounding Campania.
 The Savona was classified as an auto-transportable division, meaning it had some motorized transport, but not enough to move the entire division at once.
 The division was destroyed on during Operation Crusader at Halfaya Pass and officially declared lost on 17 January 1942.

 History

 The division's lineage begins with the Brigade "Savona" established on 21 December 1821, which on 25 October 1831 split to form the 1st and 2nd infantry regiments under the brigade's command.
 On 4 May 1839 the two regiments were re-numbered as 15th and 16th infantry regiments.

 World War I

 The brigade fought on the Italian front in World War I. On 4 November 1926 the brigade was disbanded and its regiments transferred to other brigades: the 15th Infantry Regiment "Savona" to the XXV Infantry Brigade and the 16th Infantry Regiment "Savona" to the XXVII Infantry Brigade.
-In April 1939 the 55th Infantry Division "Savona" was activated in Salerno and the 15th and 16th infantry regiments returned to the division, which was completed by the addition of the 12th Artillery Regiment.
+On 27 April 1939 the 55th Infantry Division "Savona" was activated in Salerno and the 15th and 16th infantry regiments returned to the division, which was completed by the addition of the 12th Artillery Regiment.